Universityglenbins/UniversityGlenBins.github.io/README.md

 # University Glen Bins: Trash Bin Services

 ## About Us
-Hi, I'm **Ewan Isaacs**, and I'm a 13 year old living right here in University Glen.
+Hi, I'm **Ewan Isaacs**, and I'm a 13-year-old living right here in University Glen.
 I started **University Glen Bins** because I understand the hassle of managing your trash, recycling, and green waste bins.
-That's why I offer a convenient service to take your bins out on Mondays and bring them back to your patios on Tuesday.
+That's why I offer a convenient service to take your full bins into your alley and return them to your patios once they've been emptied.
 Say goodbye to those early morning curb runs!

 ![Bins logo](bins.jpg)